female financial advisor talking to couple image

 5. Ask one question at a time.

 Today’s investors are more complex than yesterday’s.
-Financial advisors may need more information to create a financial plan that fits the clients’ dynamic needs.
+Knowing this, you may need more information to create a financial plan that fits your clients’ dynamic needs.
 Although you may want to get as much information as possible during your client meetings, moving too quickly may set a negative tone.

 It’s essential for clients to thoroughly digest what’s being asked.
-As an advisor, you can help them have a better experience by:
+You can help them have a better experience by:

-• Giving them adequate time to respond to each question (embrace the awkward, but valuable silences).
+• Giving them adequate time to respond to each question and reassuring them that it’s okay to not have an answer right away (embrace the awkward, but valuable silences).

 • Avoiding compound questions when possible (bundling three questions into one will only muddle the conversation and overwhelm your client with complexity).

-• Don’t interrupt (don’t jump in with new questions, or comments that derail the conversation).
+• Not interrupting (don’t jump in with new questions or comments that derail the conversation).

-• Take a pause (this helps your clients feel unhurried and free to fully express their thoughts at their own pace).
+• Taking a pause (this helps your clients feel unhurried and free to fully express their thoughts at their own pace).

 6. Avoid leading language.